Threat Intelligence and Brand Monitoring

 Negative reviews, brandjacking, trademark abuse, phishing sites targeting your members/ employees, fake social media accounts, confidential company data, etc. are things that no organization wants to see online.
 In order to track potential threats to an organization and brand, one needs to monitor social media, code repositories, hacker and carder forums, domain name registrations, paste sites, password dumps, closed/ member-only sources, etc.

 Should you be concerned about this at all?
 IMO, and regardless if you’re a 1-person or 1 million person organization, the answer is, yes!
 What are your options?
 Should you pay a Threat Intelligence and Brand Monitoring provider for their services or roll your own?

 The quick and easy, but not necessarily cheapest, solution is to pay for an established monitoring service.
 Simply search for “threat intelligence and brand monitoring”, which will produce some of the following provider names:

 - IntelFinder (most affordable)

-Note: Although I have working knowledge with a few of these, I, in no way, endorse them…this is simply a list from a Google search.
+Note: Although we collectively have a working knowledge with a few of these, we, in no way, endorse them…this is simply a list from a Google search.